Rohanator2314/PatternAnalysis-2025/recognition/fineTuneRadiology_48838148/README.md

 ### What is LoRA

 LoRA (Low-Rank Adaptation) is a parameter-efficient fine-tuning method which freezes the base weights of the model and updates only low-rank adapters during training.
-This adds $\frac{\alpha}{r}\dot B\dot A\dot x$ parameters, where $\alpha$ is the scaling factor, $r$ is the rank of the low-rank approximation, $B$ is the number of blocks, $A$ is the number of adapters, and $x$ is the number of parameters in the original model.
+This adds $\frac{\alpha}{r}\cdot B\cdot A\cdot x$ parameters, where $\alpha$ is the scaling factor, $r$ is the rank of the low-rank approximation, $B$ is the number of blocks, $A$ is the number of adapters, and $x$ is the number of parameters in the original model.
+See the diagram below for a visual representation.

 ![LoRA Diagram](assets/LoRA.png)